lohitpt252003/frontend-for-annaforces/app/README.md

     -   Test cases now collapse by default, improving readability for submissions with many test cases.
     -   Test case statuses are now color-coded for quick visual feedback: green for "passed", red for "wrong answer", yellow for "runtime error", "time limit exceeded", and "memory limit exceeded", and grey for "compilation error".
     -   Input for each test case is now displayed, providing more context for debugging.
+-   **ProblemDetail Component Robustness:** Implemented defensive checks in the `ProblemDetail` component to prevent `TypeError: Cannot read properties of undefined (reading 'title')` when problem data is not fully loaded or when a problem belongs to a contest that has not started yet.
+This ensures a more stable rendering experience.

 ### Core Components